vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

 ![handshake](./pictures/handshake.png)

-A [second script](./scripts/extract_nand.py) removes the handshake.
+A [second script](./scripts/extract_nand.py) removes the handshakes.
 Then all `0xFFFFFFFF` at the end of the file are removed.
 We have now the root filesystem:

 ```
 binwalk rootfs.cradl